binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 I have also written about some other vulnerability scanners on my [blog](http://blog.binarymist.net/2014/03/29/up-and-running-with-kali-linux-and-friends/#vulnerability-scanners) such as:

 * OpenVAS
 * OWASP ZAP, which we will use in a few places in this book.
-ZAP is also an HTTP intercepting proxy with plenty of great built in features and is of course free and open source.
+ZAP is also an HTTP intercepting proxy with plenty of great built in features and is of course free and open source
 * SkipFish
 * Web Application Attack and Audit Framework (w3af)
 * Nikto